 Make Sure the Bride Has Everything She Needs

 Unfortunately, we really have to go over the boring stuff first.
 While many destination weddings are handled completely by a wedding planner or one assigned at the resort itself, others decide to do it on their own.
-Aside from making sure that all the little things that any party needs are rented through vendors like Accel Rentals.
+Aside from making sure that all the little things that any party needs are rented through vendors.
 So, while you don't want to stick your nose where it doesn't belong, make sure that you serve more than just the groom.
 The bride may need some help too since a destination wedding is that much more complicated than one back home.

 Plan an Epic Event For the Guys